Living in Japan · Reflects April 2026 Naturalization Reform

 Which Japan Residency Pathway Fits You?

-Before you spend months researching, spend three minutes here.
+Before months of research, three minutes here.

 Japan offers seven distinct long-term pathways.
 Most guides skip the step of helping you choose.
-This assessment maps your situation to the pathway that most closely fits — so the research you do next is focused.
+This assessment maps your situation to the pathway that most closely fits, so the research you do next is focused.

 Approximately 3 minutes